meower-media/server/README.md

 APIv0 will be upgraded automatically to APIv1 when New Meower is released.
 The API can be found at https://api.meower.org/

 ## Dependencies
-* Run "pip install -r requirements.txt" in the downloaded and unzipped directory
+* Run "pip3 install -r requirements.txt" in the downloaded and unzipped directory

 ## Running the server
 Simply download and run main.py to start the server.
 Files and directories will be created to store posts, logs, and userdata.